 \subsection{Quantum Resource Management Interface (QRMI)}

-\ac{QRMI} defines a vendor-neutral interface for interacting with quantum resources from both resource managers and applications, providing an abstraction for resource acquisition, managed execution, resource selection, allocation, job submission, and lifecycle management.
-It provides a resource-management boundary in QHPC systems, allowing upper layers to interact with quantum resources as schedulable entities without embedding site-specific or scheduler-specific control logic.
-In this role, QRMI provides the interaction model that applications, schedulers, and resource managers need to coordinate execution, while remaining independent of specific device abstractions and compiler toolchains.
+\ac{QRMI} \cite{qrmi-slurm} is a Rust-based, vendor-neutral interface that provides Rust, C, and Python APIs for interacting with quantum resources.
+It abstracts resource acquisition, managed execution, resource selection, allocation, job submission, and lifecycle management—creating a resource-management boundary in QHPC systems.
+This allows upper layers to interact with quantum resources as schedulable entities without embedding site-specific or scheduler-specific control logic.
+By doing so, \ac{QRMI} enables applications, schedulers, and resource managers to coordinate execution while remaining independent of specific device abstractions and compiler toolchains.